Teabagging

-Teabagging is a slang term for the sexual act involving someone placing their scrotum in the mouth of their sexual partner for sexual pleasure, or onto the face or head of another person, sometimes as a comedic device.
+Teabagging is a slang term for the sexual act involving placing the scrotum into the mouth of a sexual partner for sexual pleasure, or onto the face or head of another person, sometimes as a comedic device.

 The name of the practice, when it is done in a repeated in-and-out motion, is derived from its passing resemblance to the dipping of a tea bag into a cup of hot water as a method of brewing tea.
 As a form of non-penetrative sex, it can be done for its own enjoyment or as foreplay.

 Oral sex

 Along with the penis, the scrotum is sensitive and considered to be an erogenous zone.
 This makes varying degrees of stimulation an integral part of oral sex.
 And while some may enjoy the stimulation, not everyone responds to it.
 Sex experts have suggested various techniques that the performer can use during fellatio to increase their partner's pleasure.
 These include gently sucking and tugging on the scrotum and use of lips to ensure minimal contact with their teeth.
 It has also been recommended as a form of foreplay or safer sex.
 It presents a low risk of transmission for many diseases, including HIV.

 Its gain in prominence has been attributed to its depiction in the 1998 film Pecker, directed by John Waters.
 It has since become popular enough with couples to be discussed during an episode of the television series Sex and the City.

 Sex and relationship experts have varying definitions on how the act is performed.
 According to columnist Dan Savage, the person whose scrotum is being stimulated is known as "the teabagger" and the one giving the stimulation is "the teabaggee": "A teabagger dips sack; a teabaggee receives dipped sack."
 Some consider the act to be as simple as fellatio involving the scrotum.
-Others consider the position to involve the man squatting over his reclined partner, while the testicles are repeatedly raised and lowered into the mouth.
-Whether or not licking and fondling is considered tea bagging was once debated on The Howard Stern Show.
+Others consider the position to involve the man squatting over his reclined partner while the testicles are repeatedly raised and lowered into the mouth.
+Whether licking and fondling is considered teabagging was once debated on The Howard Stern Show.